unegma/blog.rainprotocol.xyz/_posts/2022-03-22-why-the-metaverse-is-web-4-0.markdown

 We use the internet without understanding TCP/IP protocols, it will eventually be the same with the Metaverse.
 We could even use the term ‘Metaspaces’ to refer to separate places (e.g. Facebook’s Metaspace vs VRChat) which operate in ‘The Metaverse’; between which it may or may not be possible to share ‘Digitial Assets/Identities’: i.e. “Can my NFTs/Avatars be used in (or moved between) multiple Metaspaces?”

-In conclusion, Facebook/Meta could allow users to share THEIR Digital Assets/NFTs ONLY between THEIR Metaspaces, however, in a truly Decentralised Web, we each own, and move our stuff where we want ([cross chain interoperability][cross-chain] challenges noted), and it will be possible to share these Digital Assets outside of organisation-specific walled gardens.
+In conclusion, Facebook/Meta could allow users to share **their** Digital Assets/NFTs **only** between **their** Metaspaces, however, in a truly Decentralised Web, we each own, and move our stuff where we want ([cross chain interoperability][cross-chain] challenges noted), and it will be possible to share these Digital Assets outside of organisation-specific walled gardens.
 How it evolves, is ultimately up to us.

 [sec-money]: https://sec.money
 [vrchat]: https://hello.vrchat.com/